Golfarmbåge - Rehcore AB

 Golf elbow

-Golfer's elbow – overuse injury to the inside of the elbow
+Golfer's elbow – overuse injury on the inside of the elbow

-Golfer's elbow, also known as medial epicondylitis, is an overuse injury that causes pain on the inside of the elbow.
-Despite the name, it's not just golfers who are affected.
-The injury is caused by repeated strain on the tendons that attach to the inside of the elbow, leading to inflammation and irritation.
-The condition can make it difficult to grip objects, twist the wrist, or lift heavy objects.
+Golfer's elbow, also called medial epicondylitis, is an overuse injury that causes pain on the inside of the elbow.
+Despite the name, it's not only golfers who are affected.
+The injury is caused by repeated stress on the tendons that attach to the inside of the elbow, leading to inflammation and irritation.
+The discomfort can make it difficult to grip objects, twist the wrist, or lift heavy things.

 Causes of golfer's elbow

-Golfer's elbow is most often caused by repetitive bending and twisting of the wrist.
-It can be caused by sports such as golf, throwing or racquet sports, but also by occupations and hobbies that involve repetitive movements, such as carpentry, cleaning or gardening.
+Golfer's elbow most often arises from repeated bending and twisting of the wrist.
+It can be due to sports such as golf, throwing sports, or racket sports, but also to occupations and hobbies that involve repetitive movements, such as carpentry, cleaning, or gardening.
 Prolonged computer work with incorrect ergonomics can also contribute.

 Common symptoms

-The most prominent symptom is pain and tenderness on the inside of the elbow, sometimes radiating down the inside of the forearm.
-The pain is often worsened by gripping or bending the wrist against resistance.
-Many people also experience stiffness and weakness in the hand, especially in the morning.
+The most prominent symptom is pain and tenderness on the inside of the elbow, which sometimes radiates down the inside of the forearm.
+The pain is often worsened by gripping or when the wrist is bent against resistance.
+Many also experience stiffness and weakness in the hand, especially in the morning.

-• Pain and tenderness on the inside of the elbow, especially when pressure is applied to the muscle attachment.
+• Pain and tenderness on the inside of the elbow, especially when pressing on the muscle attachment.

-• Stiffness and pain when you bend your wrist, lift or rotate your forearm.
+• Stiffness and aching when bending the wrist, lifting, or twisting the forearm.

-• Feeling weak and having a poor grip when trying to hold something, such as a milk carton, a hammer or a racket.
+• Feeling of weakness and reduced grip when trying to hold something, such as a milk carton, a hammer, or a racket.

 • The pain can sometimes radiate to the forearm.